Brownsville, Texas: Mexican–American War

 On April 25, 1846, Captain Seth B. Thornton received reports of Mexican troops crossing the Rio Grande.
 Thornton and 63 U.S. dragoons moved to Rancho de Carricitos and discovered several houses in the area.
 Mexican General Anastasio Torrejón crossed the Rio Grande the previous day.
 He commanded 1,600 cavalry and infantry troops to surround Thornton's troops in fractions.
 Due to heavy force from Torrejón's troops, Thornton's troops surrendered.
 Eleven American casualties were reported; 45 troops and Thornton were held as prisoners.
-Reports of the incident were sent to President James K. Polk, who announced, "American blood has been spilled upon the American territory".
+Reports of the incident were sent to President James K. Polk, who announced, "American blood has been spilled upon the American territory."
 On May 13, the United States Congress declared war against Mexico.

 American General Zachary Taylor retreated from Fort Texas on May 1, 1846; Mexican General Mariano Arista began preparing artillery and troops from across the Rio Grande.
 On May 3, Arista and the Mexican Army began the siege of Fort Texas, during the first active campaign in the Mexican–American War.
 This was counteracted by the United States 7th Infantry Regiment.
 Despite heavy strikes, Mexican General Pedro de Ampudia outlined a traditional siege to move forward.
-General Zachary Taylor was notified of the incident and began moving towards Fort Texas.
+Taylor was notified of the incident and began moving towards Fort Texas.
 Mexican troops intercepted them near Palo Alto, about 5 mi north of present-day Brownsville, resulting in the first battle of the war.

 The following day, Mexican troops had retreated.
-Taylor's troops charged up to them, resulting in the Battle of Resaca de la Palma, which took place within the present city limits.
+Taylor's troops charged up to them, resulting in the Battle of Resaca de la Palma, which took place within the present limits.
 When Taylor arrived at the besieged Fort Texas, he found that two soldiers, including the fort's commander, Major Jacob Brown, had died.
 Brown, who suffered an injury when a cannonball hit his leg, died three days after his injury on May 9.
 In his honor, General Taylor renamed the facility as Fort Brown.
 An old cannon at the University of Texas at Brownsville and Texas Southmost College marks the spot where Major Brown received his fatal wound.

 On July 13, 1859, Juan Cortina saw Brownsville city Marshal Robert Sheers arrest and beat an elderly man who had been a ranch hand at his mother's ranch.
 Cortina approached the marshal, questioning his motives, before shooting him twice after he refused to release the man.
 The first shot reportedly missed Sheers, but the second struck his shoulder, causing him to fall to the ground.
 Cortina and the elderly man rode off on a horse.
 The following year, Cortina returned with troops, executing four Anglo men and simultaneously releasing several Mexican prisoners.
 He then issued a proclamation explaining his reasons for the attack.